Godley/lanyon/_drafts/creating-a-kubernetes-operator-in-python.md

 Reason being that I used to work in embedded systems, and I was never given the time or the support to write proper tests and use continuous integration correctly to avoid ingrained regressions.
 If I'm in a position to avoid that I will at all costs, not just because it gives you confidence your change hasn't broken anything but because it makes it easier for new contributors to work with your code.
 The first place I look to find out what your code *actually* does, not how to use the output, is tests.

-With that in mind I've tried doing TDD on kubernetes tools before when I wrote our end-to-end healthcheck tester application (which one day maybe we'll open source if people think it's useful).
+With that in mind I've tried doing TDD on Kubernetes tools before when I wrote our end-to-end healthcheck tester application (which one day maybe we'll open source if people think it's useful).
 I failed because I didn't quite get what Kubernetes was, or how to effectively mock stuff.
 I've done a lot more mocking recently in the process of testing other tools, so I figured I could try mocking out parts of the kubernetes API.

 This turned out to be
 a) boring: I really love the idea of writing code to create stuff on a cluster.
 It's fun, but when you're weighed down in thinking "how do I exactly imitate how that cluster behaves", it takes all the fun out having orchestrated an actual container.

 b) hard: the main logic of this operator is it's going to watch events about custom objects.
-For some reason the kubernetes python api uses urllib3 rather than requests so I can't use httmock which makes things a lot more logical, and the urllib3-mock library doesn't appear to have a way to mock a streaming api.
+For some reason the kubernetes python api uses `urllib3` rather than `requests` so I can't use httmock which makes things a lot more logical, and the `urllib3-mock` library doesn't appear to have a way to mock a streaming api.
 I settled with mocking out the stream method but eh.
 I really prefer having mocked the data from an api, rather than the methods inside the client library.

 c) slow: I don't 100% know how to do everything on this task and while TDD is good for taking a complex task and breaking it into small, testable pieces, the mocking problem means I spent several hours trying to mock rather than code for a problem which isn't _overly_ complicated.